reubenfirmin/EmailReplyBopt/README.md

 Configure it:

-1) 1cp src/main/resources/application.yml.template src/main/resources/application.yml1
+1) `cp src/main/resources/application.yml.template src/main/resources/application.yml`

 2) Edit application.yml, and add your email credentials to the imap and smtp sections.
+Add your OpenAI key (https://platform.openai.com/account/api-keys).

 3) Customize the replyTo.
 Your email provider may require the replyTo email matches your smpt user.